Popular Vines for Texas – Vines for the Southern Region

 Growing tips for healthy vines:

-• Vines do need not much effort, they are adaptable, and need less maintenance.
+• Vines do need not much effort, they are adaptable and need less maintenance.
 But, if ignored, vines get into a complete mess and “tangled” situation.

 • Perennial vines need some scheduled pruning to bloom and creep better.
 Pruning in late winter or the early spring can be a healthy step for the flowering vines.